 King nodded.
 “This is Dr. Drusilla Zero.
 Her father is the legendary ghost detective.”

 “I think I’ve heard of him,” said Dee.
-“Didn’t he help the Freedom Fighters for a case back in the 1940s?
+“Didn’t he help the Freedom Fighters in a case back in the 1940s?
 I figured he died years ago.”

 “Nope,” said King.
 “He let the world think that for his private reasons, but as his friend I knew the truth.”